NASA MAA: K6-12 STEM Education Project

 - and engage students in participatory activities such as hands-on-learning, research, use of advanced technology, peer support groups, and mentoring relationships with professionals working in the STEM fields.

 The MUREP Aerospace Academy (MAA) is running eight Saturday session only for 6th to 12th graders.
-Thanks to the dedication and enthusiasm of NASA MAA, Con Edison, and National Grid, Asha Samuel* and Saya Samuel* (fall 2017 program participants emptied their savings and donated to the program), the York College NASA MAA program is resuming in Fall 2018.
-Fall 2018 session will be held at York College from October 13, 2018, through November 17, 2018, from 8.30 am to 12.30 pm, Saturdays only.
+Thanks to the dedication and enthusiasm of NASA MAA, Con Edison, and National Grid, Asha Samuel* and Saya Samuel* (fall 2017 program participants emptied their savings and donated to the program), the York College NASA MAA program is resuming in Spring 2019.
+Spring 2019 session will be held at York College from March 16, 2019 through April 13, 2019, from 8.30 am to 12.30 pm, Saturdays only.